soniaturcotte/soniaturcotte.com/writing/book-roundup-jan-march-2024.md

 The prose was contrived, elaborate descriptors piled on top of each other.
 Also, making lots of tea is not a personality trait and does not need to feature so frequently.

 Which is an entirely hypocritical position because I do not feel the same way about Patti Smith and her endless cups of black coffee in [M-Train](https://en.wikipedia.org/wiki/M_Train_(book)).
-(Or Year of the Monkey, which I [read last year](/writing/book-roundup-sept-dec-2023)).
+(Or *Year of the Monkey*, which I [read last year](/writing/book-roundup-sept-dec-2023)).
 Perhaps it is because her complete nonchalance and willingness to drink all kinds of mud, including instant coffee, is effortless cool.
 Perhaps because black coffee is my drink, and so of course I think it is the chicest of drinks.

 I am a little obsessed with Patti Smith memoirs <label for="sn-patti" class="margin-toggle sidenote-number"></label>
   <input type="checkbox" id="sn-patti" class="margin-toggle"/>